-- 62. The effective date for the bill was June 13, 1984.
+62. The effective date for the bill was June 13, 1984.
 In 1985, House Bill 117 attempted to extend § 351.407 to foreign corporations with substantial Missouri connections.
 The language was drawn so that only TWA qualified.
 That effort was held unconstitutional in Icahn v.
 Blunt, 612 F. Supp.
 1400 (W.D.
 Mo.
 1985), insofar as it applied to corporations not incorporated in Missouri.
 The case does not speak to the validity of § 351.407 as applied to Missouri corporations, but its validity is subject to challenge on the same basis as the federal court invalidated a voting-type "poison pill" in Asarco, Inc. v.
 A Court, 611 F. Supp.
 468 (D.N.J.
 1985) (applying New Jersey law)-it creates different voting rights among shares of the same class or series.
 See also Ministar Acquiring Corp. v.
 AMF Inc., 621 F. Supp.
 1252 (S.D.N.Y.
 1985) and Amalgamated Sugar Co. v.
 N.L.
 Indus., Inc., 644 F. Supp.
 1229 (S.D.N.Y.
+1986).

-1986). - 63.
-JOURNAL OF THE MISSOURI SENATE, 83rd Gen. Assembly, 2d Sess., 28 (1986). - 64.
-Mo.
+63. JOURNAL OF THE MISSOURI SENATE, 83rd Gen. Assembly, 2d Sess., 28 (1986).

+64. MO.
 REV. STAT. § 351.315 (Supp.
 1993).
 The amendment was to change subdivision 2 of that section, relating to removal of directors, to read:

-Unless otherwise specified in the articles of incorporation, [t]he entire board of directors may be removed, with or without cause, by a vote of the holders of a majority of the shares then entitled to vote at an election of directors.
-[New matter underlined.]
+Unless otherwise specified in the articles of incorporation, [t]he entire board of directors may be removed, with or without cause, by a vote of the holders of a majority of the shares then entitled to vote at an election of directors. [emphasis added.]

-This would permit a corporation to provide, in its articles, that the board could be removed only for cause; it was thus part of the package of antitakeover reforms, because this would make it more difficult for successful bidders for control of the corporation to install directors of their own choosing immediately, and thus would serve as a deterrent to any attempt to acquire control of the corporation.
+This would permit a corporation to provide, in its articles, that the board could be removed only for cause; it was thus part of the package of antitakeover reforms, because this would make it more difficult for successful bidders for control of the corporation to install directors of their own choosing immediately, and thus would serve as a deterrent to any attempt to acquire control of the corporation. was referred to the Committee on Miscellaneous Bills, of which Senator Webster was a member.65 After a hearing, that Committee reported the bill to the Senate, recommending that the bill "do pass".66 At this time, the bill apparently still related only to the election and removal of directors.